Rogue-1/HTB/FullPWN/Grandpa.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 15.53 seconds
 ```
+dirb reveals almost the same directories as Granny including Aspnet client.
+However running a davtest does not let us PUT files on the system so we will not be using this entry point.
+This can also be confirmed from the nmap script scan above.

 ```console
 └──╼ [★]$ dirb http://10.129.137.82